Honey, marzipan and witches in the Mount Tabor area

-There are a number of interesting family activities to do in the Mount Tabor area.
+There are a number of interesting family activities in the Mount Tabor area.
 These include a silk and honey farm, the archeological museum at Kibbutz Ein Dor and a marzipan store.

 Dvorat Hatavor (silk and honey farm)

 This great place for families with kids demonstrates how honey and silk are made.
-Its specialty is showing groups of children around.
-Coincidentally, honey harvesting coincides with the summer vacations and High Holidays.
-If you go with a group, there are four areas to view, each of which requires about ½ hour, to a total of almost 2 hours.
-This includes a protected area with beehives.
+It specializes in working with groups of children.
+There are four areas to view, each of which requires about ½ hour, a total of almost 2 hours.
+There is a protected area with beehives.
+Conveniently, honey harvesting coincides with the summer vacations and High Holidays.
 This is also the only farm in Israel that makes silk.
-There is a large covered area with benches and a kiosk selling drinks and snacks.
-Tours in English for a group of six (or a minimum of 300 nis) can be prearranged during the week.
+There is a large shaded area with benches and a kiosk selling drinks and snacks.
+Tours in English can be prearranged for a group of six or for a fixed sum for less people.
 On Fridays there are tours in Hebrew for families at 10.00 am, 12.00 pm and 2.00 pm.
 Directions: Enter into Waze “Bee Tabor” and click on “Bee Tabor- Dvorat Hatavor, Shadmot Dvora, Israel.”
 Their phone number is 972-4-676 9598.
-E-mail: tour-galilee.co.il..
+E-mail: tour-galilee.co.il.
 This is their website.

 How to watch bees without getting stung